Turbulence teaches equivariance to neural networks: Results

 Figure~\ref{fig:equiv_error_spectra} shows the one-dimensional power spectra of the equivariance error vector.
-For all cases, there is a falloff of equivariance error with scale, which aligns with Kolmogorov's hypothesis of increasing isotropy as eddies break up into smaller and smaller motions in turbulence.
-Without explicit data augmentation, the falloff continues even into the small scales.
-With explicit data augmentation, the trend flattens out towards the smaller scales.
+For all cases, the equivariance error decreases with wavenumber up to the input cutoff at $k\approx 90$.
+This trend is consistent with Kolmogorov's hypothesis of increasing isotropy at smaller scales, though the falloff alone is not a definitive test, since the underlying turbulent kinetic energy also decreases with $k$.
+Without explicit data augmentation, the falloff continues into the small scales.
+With explicit data augmentation, the trend flattens near the cutoff, since augmentation reduces equivariance error roughly equally across all resolved scales.

-All cases show a sharp peak in the equivariance error power spectra at a wavenumber $k\approx 180$.
-This peak occurs past the end of the input wavenumber.
-Implicit data augmentation only occurs for wavenumbers that are resolved in the model inputs.
-Past this value ($k\approx 90$), the model is super-resolving in spectral space.
-Interestingly, this peak appears at roughly the second harmonic of the cutoff wavenumber.
-The reason for this peak in the equivariance error power spectra is unknown and will be investigated in future work.
+Above the input cutoff ($k > 90$), the model is super-resolving in spectral space.
+At these wavenumbers, neither implicit nor explicit augmentation can act, since augmentation only randomizes orientations of structures present in the input, and there is no input content above the cutoff to augment.
+We therefore expect higher equivariance error in this band, and Figure~\ref{fig:equiv_error_spectra} shows exactly that: a sharp peak appears near $k\approx 180$.
+The peak occurs at roughly the second harmonic of the cutoff wavenumber, which is consistent with the characteristic frequency response of the upsampling pipeline (trilinear interpolation followed by convolutional refinement at scale factor 2, applied twice).

 These results confirm findings of the previous work by \citet{Wang2024}, which demonstrated that a symmetry-breaking model learns scale-dependent symmetry-breaking weights.
 Our results confirm this from a top-down viewpoint.
 While we show that a single model learns scale-dependent equivariance, \citet{Wang2024} showed that models trained on scale-dependent data learn different symmetry-breaking weights.
 Both investigations demonstrate that models learn scale-dependent equivariance, due to the scale-dependent nature of isotropy in a turbulent flow.
-However, the peak in the spectra observed in Figure~\ref{fig:equiv_error_spectra} was not observed in \citet{Wang2024}.
-This difference means that the nature of this peak arises from training on multiple scales of turbulence simultaneously, as \citet{Wang2024} scale-separated all training data \textit{a priori}.
+The peak observed in Figure~\ref{fig:equiv_error_spectra} was not observed in \citet{Wang2024} because that work scale-separated the training data \textit{a priori}, while we train on multiple scales simultaneously.